MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Import-Module.md

 ```

 ### -Assembly
+Specifies an array of assembly objects.
-Imports the cmdlets and providers implemented in the specified assembly objects.
+This cmdlet imports the cmdlets and providers implemented in the specified assembly objects.
 Enter a variable that contains assembly objects or a command that creates assembly objects.
 You can also pipe an assembly object to Import-Module.